learnbitsdev/gazelle-docker/README.md

 ## About the environment

 Docker is our current approach for easily deploying the entire tracker stack on any host.
-At the time of writing, these are the containers that make up LBDev:
+At the time of writing, these are the containers defined for this stack:

   * web
     * Hosts the nginx + PHP7 server which serves up the tracker's web interface (Gazelle)